vdsukhov/python-intro-course/chapters/funcs.md

 print(result)
 ```
 Here, `**person` unpacks the key-value pairs in the person dictionary and passes them as keyword arguments to the greet function.
+Also, in these examples, we used the fstring for the first time.
+This allows us to format our strings in a very nice way.
+You can read more information about them [here](https://realpython.com/python-f-strings/).

 ---